Rothamsted/agri-schemas/drafts/201904-dfw-hackathon/ebi-gxa-use-case/README.md

 	agri:evidence bkr:exp_E-MTAB-3103 # experiment is linked as the entity that provides evidence for it .
 ```

+## Queries
+a few sample queries, about original GXA and the AgriSchemas-based modelling shown above, are [here](SPARQL-Queries.md).

 ## Conversion realisation and workflow